-Enron has entered into an agreement to sell PGE, which has been approved by the Bankruptcy Court.
+Enron has entered into an agreement to sell PGE, which has been approved by the Bankruptcy Court and is included in the Chapter 11 Plan.
 The sale requires certain regulatory approvals.
 If the sale does not close, shares of PGE's common stock will be distributed over time to the Debtors' creditors.
 It is anticipated that once a sufficient amount of the common stock is distributed to creditors, the shares would be publicly traded.